 Serial to Ethernet hardware solutions are referred to as Terminal Servers, Device Servers, and Console Servers.
 Let us figure out together what Terminal and Console Servers are, read on.

 These servers enable connecting devices with RS232, RS422 or RS485 serial interface to Ethernet LANs.

 To check what their technical parameters are we will take as an example ConnectPort® LTS 8/16/32 by Digi International.
-This device handles wire and wireless connections simultaneously.
+This device handles wired and wireless connections simultaneously.
 It has Dual GB Ethernet ports for routing, an SD memory slot for data storage, a large LCD screen for easy configuration, monitoring and diagnostics.
 This server is equipped with 8, 16 or 32 serial ports, USB 2.0 ports for expandability, internal secure modem, and an XBee® interface for ZigBee communication.

+Console servers allow smooth device-switching, authentication, and encryption with easy access to remote locations.
+They are known to provide secure remote access to Unix Servers, Linux Servers, Windows Servers and any device on the network with a console port.
+We will see what parameters such servers have taking as an example IOLAN SCS8C DC 8-Port Secure Console Server 48v DC power by Perle.
 The server’s built-in dual Ethernet and Redundant Path technology provides serial console port access, thus offering a good solution for managing data center and remote branch equipment.
 IOLAN range supports Next Generation IP (IPv6) thus ensuring investment protection.
 The equipment has 8, 16, 32 or 48 RS-232 serial port interfaces, PCI Slot for integrated out-of-band access.
-It supports Dual 10/100/1000 Ethernet and advanced AAA security and encryption to meet all data center compliance policies.
+It supports Dual 10/100/1000 Ethernet and advanced security and encryption to meet all data center compliance policies.